Call for Proposals

 We hope you will consider applying to these external fellowships as well.

 We have also included sample fellowship proposals of scholars who have successfully received an NHC and/or ACLS fellowship as well as sample proposals from UNC Chapel Hill’s Institute for the Arts and Humanities faculty fellowship program (which is nearly identical to the CHA’s) in the hopes that this will aid prospective faculty candidates in writing their applications.
+Please note that these are examples and not absolute indicators of what all successful applications should look like.
+There is no magical formula for a successful application.
+And although these examples are not first book projects, we encourage junior faculty to apply for revision of their dissertations or to work on first monographs.

 By May 31, 2021, Fellows must submit a final report on research completed and plans for publication.
 During the academic year, Fellows will be invited to CHA-sponsored events.